Bach Flow on Homogeneous Products: Bach flow on locally homogeneous products

 Writing the left side out explicitly, we have

 Under the condition that $a \leq b \leq c$, we find that the large factor on the right is always positive so the only way we can have an equilibrium point is if $b = c$.

-As mentioned earlier, the fact that all the points in $\partial D_{0}$ are equilibria is problematic.
+As mentioned earlier, all the points in $\partial D_{0}$ are equilibria making it difficult to determine qualitative behavior near $\partial D_{0}$.
 To resolve this, we adjust the system again.
 Specifically, we rescale the system by multiplying the right hand sides by the nonzero factor $\beta^{-1} (g_{00})^{-\frac{2}{3}}$ to produce the new system

 The solutions to this system will just be reparameterizations of solutions to system \eqref{s3abcsystem}.
 Moreover, this system extends to a (mostly) nonzero system on $\partial D_0$ and, since $\dtime g_{00}$ is still zero here, solutions on this part of the boundary stay in this part of the boundary.